 What do I do if my children are showing signs of parental alienation?
 Take immediate action, says our Vancouver divorce lawyer

-To prove parental alienation in court, you a need an expert report such as a psychologist section 211 report (See Williamson v.
+To prove parental alienation in court, you will need an expert report such as a psychologist section 211 report (See Williamson v.
 Williamson, 2016 BCCA 87 (CanLII), paras 39 – 49).
-Section 211 reports can assist the court by providing objective and neutral opinion evidence about whether the child is alienated from one parent, and recommendations made in the child’s best interest about how to address the alienation.
+Section 211 reports can assist the court by providing:

 To get the psychologist section 211 report prepared, you generally need to get a court order.
 The threshold for the court to order s.
 211 report is low.
 Make sure you get this done ASAP because often the experts have a long wait-list (i.e. could be between 6 months to a year).